SEED-VT/DeSQL/README.md

 ```sh
 docker compose up -d
 ```
-Here is what the successful initialization of a Docker container should look like:
+Here is what a successful initialization of a Docker container should look like:

 ![image (1)](https://github.com/SEED-VT/DeSQL/assets/81311915/48f59ab9-8918-4696-be8f-7f312b548acc)